Magnific7/Blog/README.md

 These are the behaviours/features that the application implements for use by a user.

 * As a user, I can view the blog posts on the site.
-* submit a pitch in any category.
+* As a user, I can comment on blog posts.
 * Leave a comment after signing in.
 * view the pitches I have created in my profile page.
 * comment on the different pitches and leave feedback.